curtisspendlove/knightoftheoldcode-com-old/_posts/2020-08-07-a-new-static-website.md

 Finally, we'll push `master` to Heroku.
 Heroku is an awesome little service (ok, they are a vastly huge service) that help you scale from initial concept to full-blown highly-available production apps.

 We, however, will also investigate how to build out your own virtual servers to host your site.
-You can use anything you want, such as AWS, Google, Azure, etc; but I prefer Digital Ocean.
+You can use anything you want, such as AWS, Google, Azure, etc; but I prefer Linode.

 This site, after all, is about learning how to do it the "best practices" way.